 October 7, 1873, Central Colored School in Louisville was dedicated.
 The school is better known as Central High School was the first school in Kentucky built with public funds solely for educating African-American children.
 Although public schools existed in 1829 blacks were not privileged to a free education until after the Civil War.
 The First Baptist Church sang and opened the program with appropriately titled “I waited patiently.”
 The first day included 27 students, one teacher and one principal.
 Within three years 1,000 children were attending.
 Until 1956, Louisville Central High School was the only public high school in the city for African Americans.

-The night of January 25, 1875, Zerelda James, a slaveholder and mother of Jesse and James, lost part of an arm and a young son in a raid on her home in Kentucky by Pinkerton operatives.
+January 25, 1875, in the night, Zerelda James, a slaveholder and mother of Jesse and James, lost part of an arm and a young son in a raid on her home in Kentucky by Pinkerton operatives.
 Throughout her life she never surrendered the belief that James and Jessee, were Confederate heroes, not ruthless murderers.

-September 4, 1876, Centennial Park was dedicated.
+September 4, 1876, Centennial Park was dedicated in Lexington.
 Two years later the park was incorporated and the name changed to Benjamin Gratz Park; it was surrounded by a high iron fence and elaborate arched gates.
 Benjamin Gratz came from one of Philadelphia’s most distinguished mercantile families.

 February 20, 1877, High Bridge, connecting Jessamine and Mercer counties at the Kentucky River Palisades is completed.
 The Railroad Bridge was the first cantilever bridge in the U.S. and is designated a National Civil Engineering Landmark.
 High Bridge is the tallest bridge above a navigable waterway in North America and the tallest railroad bridge in the world until the early 20th century.
 President Hayes & Gen. Tecumseh Sherman attended the 1879 dedication.
 The current bridge was built around the existing structure in 1911 and expanded to two tracks in 1929.
 In 2005 the state and county jointly reopened a park near the bridge (closed since the mid 1960s) at the top of the palisades above the river.
 It included a restored open air dance pavilion, playground, picnic area, and viewing platform that overlooks the bridge and river’s edge from the top of the palisades.